Customer Experience Jessica Mok's post

 Original equipment manufacturers (OEMs) are eager to introduce these innovations to consumers.
 However, in their excitement, they often risk losing sight of a key truth.
 Before you can get people to drive your car, you must first convince them to buy it.

 A disconnect currently exists between OEMs and consumers in the car-buying stage.
-Fortunately, Samsung SDS and Harman announced at CES 2018 the Automotive Nexshop Solution that will give OEMs a set of eyes into the dealership.
+Fortunately, Samsung SDS and Harman announced Nexshop at CES 2018, the Automotive IoT Solutions that will give OEMs a set of eyes into the dealership.

 Reconnecting with Consumers